THE BEST SOCIAL MEDIA STRATEGY TEMPLATE 2022

-Key Social Media content: We will use special offers, educational demo videos for premium products and $50 voucher for every person who have signed up from their recommendations.
+Key Social Media content: We will use special offers, educational demo videos for premium products and a $50 voucher for every person who has signed up for their recommendations.

 Customers who have bought your products but aren’t regular shoppers and haven’t connected on social media.

 Key Social Media Content: Specials offers, promotions and invitations to key activation events